-Because of the 53-year period of development, 1920 - 1973, the Sunshine Mile Historic District's evolving response to commercial and social needs has created a distinct style.
-Individual resources were thoughtfully designed and developed; these resources combine to create an exuberant streetscape.
+Because of the 53-year period of development, 1920 - 1973, the Sunshine Mile Historic District's evolving response to commercial and social needs has created a unique and eclectic style.
+Individual resources were thoughtfully designed and developed; these resources combine to create an architecturally and visually exuberant streetscape.
 Contributing properties within the district maintain their original, or very close to original, design.
-Some properties have undergone modification; if their original design intent is still readable they retain suficit integrity to convey their significance.
-Buildings with modification that obviate the original design are considered insufficient to convey their significance.
+Some properties have undergone modification; if their original design intent is still readable they retain sufficient integrity to convey their significance.
+Buildings with modifications that obviate the original design are considered insufficient to convey their significance.
 The changes to the width of Broadway Boulevard over time impacted the original street design.